What is The L-1 Visa?

 How Long Is the Overall L-1 Visa Processing Time?

 Because each USCIS service center that processes petitions has a different workload, the processing time for your I-129 may vary widely.
-However, there is a general average of six months that many attorneys account for when considering the processing time.
+However, based on a VisaNation research of median USCIS data, it generally takes three to four months.

 Due to the fact that the L-1A and L-1B both need the I-129 petition, there is no difference in the processing times between the two petitions.